When the Dow crashed 500 points in a single day a few years ago, the market lost a staggering $850 billion in market capitalization.

 Are market authorities and regulators being penny-wise but pound-foolish?

-The rule was created eons ago to prevent the sort of cascading, snowballing selling that we are seeing today.
+The rule was created after the 1929 crash to prevent the sort of cascading, snowballing selling that we are seeing today.
 It was repealed on July 6, 2007.
-Check out a chart of the volatility that ensued and it will make your hair on the back of your neck raise.
+Check out a chart of the volatility that ensued and it will make your hair on the back of your neck rise.

 Needless to say, if you or I tried any of these shenanigans, the SEC would lock us up in the can so fast it would make your head spin.

 Many accuse exchange authorities of a conflict of interest, allowing members to reap sizeable custody fees from HF traders, while the rest of us get taken to the cleaners.

 Co-location fees run in the hundreds of thousands of dollars per customer per month.
 This is happening while traditional revenue sources, like proprietary trading, are disappearing, thanks to Dodd-Frank.

 There is absolutely no doubt that the volatility is driving the retail investor from the market.
 People are just too scared to trade.

 In fact, HF trading has been around since the nineties, back when the uptick rule was still in place and co-location was a term out of Star Trek.
 But it was small potatoes then, confined to a few niche players like Renaissance, and certainly lacked the firepower to engineer 500-point market swings.